dhthwy/r/README.md

 # r

-"I've squandered enough on my own trying only to find you dismissing me as a thorn in your side.
+"I've squandered enough on my own trying only to find you dismissing me as a thorn in your side without so much as a good memory or even a simple conversation.

 So that's it.
 Not doing that again.